Retaliation Claims Often Arise in Employment Discrimination

 II.
 Examples of Retaliation

-The company cannot fire or demote you because it learns of your physical or mental impairment or because you sought an accommodation.
-It cannot retaliate against you for your exercise of your rights, for example if you consult a lawyer who writes to the employer pointing out your legal rights.
+The company cannot fire or demote you because you sought an accommodation after it learned of your physical or mental impairment or be.
+It cannot retaliate against you for your exercise of your rights, for example if you consult a lawyer to the employer seeking to enforce. your legal rights.
 If the company retaliates, it will also have violated the employment discrimination law.

 Not only does this principle apply to anti-discrimination protected activities and retaliation for acting to protect rights, there are other areas in which employees are protected from retaliation.
-There is a growing list of federal and state whistle-blower protection laws, not to mention a Massachusetts Court created public policy exception: an at-will employee may not be fired for reporting internally or externally circumstances that the employee reasonably and in good faith believes violate our public safety laws and certain other laws, such as criminal conduct, violation of securities laws, fraud and financial wrongdoing affecting the government (and us the taxpayers).
-Our office has settled retaliation claims in several contexts.
+There is a growing list of federal and state whistle-blower protection laws, and Massachusetts Courts created public policy exception: an at-will employee may not be fired for reporting internally or externally circumstances that the employee reasonably and in good faith believes violate our public safety laws and certain other laws, such as criminal conduct, violation of securities laws, fraud and financial wrongdoing affecting the government (and us the taxpayers).